Best Solar Design Software in India for 2026

 Strengths

-• Free to use, no subscription cost
+• Core workflow free, no subscription cost

 • Integrated design, CRM, and proposal in v3.0